 This blog post is the third of a series that will be published over the next few weeks.
 This series will allow you to get to know the 2018 GFSI Global Markets Awards winners from four countries across the globe (Nigeria, Mexico, Japan, and Pakistan) and how their use of the GFSI Global Markets Programme helped them to improve their food safety management systems.
-The Awards included travel and access to the Global Food Safety Conference 2018 and discovery tours in Tokyo, Japan.
+The Awards, initiated and sponsored by greenfence, included travel and access to the Global Food Safety Conference 2018 and discovery tours in Tokyo, Japan.

 This third contribution is by 2018 Nigerian winner, Bamikole Sunday of Plantation Industries Limited.